 What does it mean when your uvula is swollen?
 What to do for a swollen uvula?
 Swollen Uvula, medically termed as Uvulitis is not a serious medical problem to worry.
 The dangling thing (uvula) at the back of your throat gets enlarged and swollen due to many reasons.
 You can easily cure the swollen uvula without any treatment.
-But treatments helps you to heal faster.
-Even though swollen uvula is not a big problem, it irritates you by touching your tongue.
+But treatments help you to heal faster.
+Even though elongated uvula is not a big problem, it irritates you by touching your tongue.

 People often say this condition as the enlarged uvula or elongated uvula or long uvula or inflamed uvula.
 Some people misunderstood this condition as the swollen throat or back of throat swollen or sometimes punching bag in the throat.
 The swollen uvula and sore throat are the quite related problems.